VeronicaHG/QA-Automation-Challenge/README.md

 Future improvements could include:

-Integration with CI/CD (GitHub Actions)
+- Integration with CI/CD (GitHub Actions)
-Test reporting (HTML reports)
+- Test reporting (HTML reports)
-Increased test coverage
+- Increased test coverage
-Data-driven testing
+- Data-driven testing

  ## 🤝 Contribution

 This project is open to improvements and collaboration.

 If you'd like to contribute:

-Fork the repo
+- Fork the repo
-Create a feature branch
+- Create a feature branch
-Submit a pull request
+- Submit a pull request

 ## 👩‍💻 Author

-Veronica
+Veronica Herrera
 QA Engineer focused on test automation and quality processes

 ⭐ If you find this project useful, feel free to star it!